Kitura/kitura.dev/en/resources/tutorials/templating.md

 ```
 {% endraw %}

-Template files should be placed in a `Views` directory, which should be known to Kitura Router.
-By default, Kitura Router gets the template files from the `./Views/` directory in the directory where `Kitura` runs.
+Template files should be placed in a `Views` directory, which should be known to the Kitura Router.
+By default, the Kitura Router gets the template files from the `./Views/` directory in the directory where `Kitura` runs.
 You can change the `Views` directory per [Router](https://github.com/IBM-Swift/Kitura/blob/master/Sources/Kitura/Router.swift) instance by setting the `Router.viewsPath` variable.

 ```
 /myTemplateApp
 |
 |--/Sources
+  |--/myTemplateApp
     |-- main.swift
 |--/Views
   |-- document.mustache
   |-- document.stencil